0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 So I can work another boring 9 to 5
 ```

+- [insert job thing here]
+- Drinking problem that goes very far back
+- Bad work environment that makes it hard to be independent

 ```ad-quote
 title: **wetdream** 4:R:3
 My body's failing me one sickle cell at a time
 ```

+- First time this is brought up
+- Sickle cell explanation here
+- However, it is not to b

 ```ad-quote
 title: **wetdream** 4:R:4-6
 So make it work tonight (*x3*)
 ```

+- He

 ```ad-quote
 title: **wetdream** 4:O:1-2